Event Agenda

 Closing Ceremony

-Master of Ceremony: Taji Liundi, Entertainment: Tanzania Bora Initiative, Closing Remarks: Dr. Stigmata Tenga (President, FCS), Vote of Thanks: Nesia Mahenge (Country Director, CBM International, CSO Week Steering Committee Chairperson)
+Master of Ceremony: Taji Liundi, Entertainment: Tanzania Bora Initiative, Closing Remarks: Prof. Kitila Mkumbo (Minister, President's Office, Planning and Investment), Dr. Stigmata Tenga (President, Foundation for Civil Society), Vote of Thanks: Nesia Mahenge (Country Director, CBM International, CSO Week Steering Committee Chairperson)

 Speakers

-Taji Liundi (Master of Ceremony), Tanzania Bora Initiative (Entertainment), Dr. Stigmata Tenga (President, FCS), Nesia Mahenge (Country Director, CBM International, CSO Week Steering Committee Chairperson)
+Master of Ceremony: Taji Liundi, Entertainment: Tanzania Bora Initiative, Closing Remarks: Prof. Kitila Mkumbo (Minister, President's Office, Planning and Investment), Dr. Stigmata Tenga (President, Foundation for Civil Society), Vote of Thanks: Nesia Mahenge (Country Director, CBM International, CSO Week Steering Committee Chairperson)

 Venue:Main Hall